fredwu/fredwu.me-v3/src/pages/blog/2013-08-21-gotchas-in-the-ruby-sequel-gem.md

 ![](/img/posts/old/tumblr_inline_mrvsa2sBB81qz4rgp.png)

-### Gotcha 2: Always call “`all`” at the end of the chain, or the chain will present data in a different format.
+### Gotcha 2: Always call "`all`" at the end of the chain, or the chain will present data in a different format.

 In ActiveRecord, all of the below examples return an `ActiveRecord::Relation` collection: